ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 {{< /figcontainer >}}

 ## The final midterm concept
+The build system is the main way of expressing one’s ideas about a specific part of the environment.
+The goal is to make this system both easy to use and expressive.
+It should allow artists, designers, and creative people to carry out their ideas, all the while remaining non-intimidating for beginning users.

+For the build system, defining how the augmented reality part would work is of utmost importance, because of the novelty and wide range of possible implementations.

 The way that people explore other people’s ideas - or rather, builds - will be through the use of a platform.
 This platform is centered around the idea of a map showing all contributions.

 The second part of the platform is the method of communication between municipalities and urban designers and planners - and most importantly citizens.

 As part of sharing ideas and submitting them to challenges, people should be able to voice their opinions.
 This way, a meaningful discussion can submerge with the aid of visuals and people get a clearer image of what they want.
 Voting also contributes to this goal.
 Users are can submit their ideas and express their creativity in three different ways: